Sunday at the Village Vanguard: History

 In numerous interviews Evans has paid tribute to what he always considered to be his finest trio:

-"I am thankful that we recorded that day, because it was the last time I saw Scott and the last time we would play together.
-When you have evolved a concept of playing which depends on the specific personalities of outstanding players, how do you start again when they are gone?"

-After this recording at the Village Vanguard and the death of LaFaro, became one of the extreme low periods in the life and career of Evans.
+After this recording at the Village Vanguard and the death of LaFaro, it became one of the extreme low periods in the life and career of Evans.
 He did not play for many months, not even at home.

 Reception

 Writing for AllMusic, music critic Thom Jurek wrote of the album: "This trio is still widely regarded as his finest, largely because of the symbiotic interplay between its members.
 This is a great place to begin with Evans."
 C. Michael Bailey of All About Jazz wrote: "Along with bassist wunderkind Scott LaFaro and drummer Paul Motian, Evans perfected his democratic vision of trio cooperation, where all members performed with perfect empathy and telepathy...
 It is these performances, currently available as Sunday at the Village Vanguard and Waltz for Debby that comprise the number one best jazz live recording in this present series."

 Starting in 1992, both this album and its successor Waltz for Debby have been awarded a crown in all nine editions of The Penguin Guide to Jazz Recordings.
 In 2000, it was voted number 946 in Colin Larkin's All Time Top 1000 Albums.
 In 2005, the album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.